Digital Marketing Marketing & Sales

 If I told you that there is a way that you could reduce the amount you’re spending on marketing and increase the number of customers you’re getting, what would you say?

-Our inbox is constantly filled with emails from ‘specialists’ in other countries offering us SEO (Search Engine Optimisation), web design, AdWords (pay-per-click, or SEM-search engine marketing), Social Media, etc.
+Our inbox is constantly filled with emails from ‘specialists’ in other countries offering us SEO (Search Engine Optimisation), web design, Google Ads (pay-per-click, or SEM-search engine marketing), Social Media, and more.

-99% of these emails come from an @hotmail, or an @gmail email address, which if you’re like me you don’t even read based off the fact they don’t even have a professional business email (that’s a subtle hint by the way).
+99% of these emails come from an @hotmail or @gmail email address, which, if you’re like me, you don’t even read because they don’t have a professional business email (that’s a subtle hint, by the way).

-As someone that works with trade based businesses from all over the world every day, there are some common trends that I regularly see when it comes to the ‘digital space’.
+As someone who works with trade-based businesses from all over the world every day, I regularly see some common trends in the ‘digital space’.

 They’re not necessarily ‘bad’.
 However, there are things that can be done to earn better results and get you a better ‘bang-for-your-buck’.

-In this post, I’m going to share with you a scenario that I see regularly among companies I work with and speak with from all around the world.
+In this post, I’m going to share with you a scenario that I see regularly among companies I work with and speak with worldwide.

-I run a company called Tradie Web Guys which offers websites and marketing for trade businesses and almost every day; companies call in telling us the same thing.
+I run a company called Tradie Web Guys which offers websites and marketing for trade businesses and almost every day; companies call in telling us the same thing: “We need more leads!”
+(A lead is a visitor that contacts you through a phone call, or by filling in a webform).

 It’s true that businesses need a fresh supply of new leads.
 However, you may not need as many as you think.